How to Edit Photos in Lightroom: Step-by-Step Guide by Pro Wedding Photographer

 Your workspace should be both comfortable and efficient.
 Invest in a good chair, a spacious desk, and proper lighting to reduce eye strain.
 In Lightroom, use Solo Mode in the Develop module to keep your workspace clutter-free by collapsing panels you’re not using.
 This allows you to concentrate on the tools relevant to your editing process.

-How to Edit Photos in Lightroom: Step by Step
+How to Edit Photos in Lightroom: Step-by-Step

 1. Import Your Images